FachschaftMathPhysInfo/moozean/README.md

 ## Database & Ember install

    Run `bundle install` to install all gems
-   Run `rake db:create db:migrate` and `rake ember:install`.
+   Run `rake db:drop db:create db:migrate` and `rake ember:install`.
 Optionally run `rake ember:compile` to speed up.

 ## All in One for production